markagreen/groundswell_indicators/accessibility/README.md

 The methods presented here estimate the road network accessibility between origin locations (households in our case) and sites of interest (e.g., green spaces).
 A key metric developed using this methodology is the time/distance of a household to its nearest green space, although it can be easily adapted for any particular environmental feature (e.g., replacing green spaces with General Practivec locations or retail outlets) or region/country.
 All of the data and methods used are open source.

-The code and methods started life as version 3 of the [Access to Healthy Assets and Hazards](https://github.com/ESRC-CDRC/ahah) resource and later refined in the updated [UK routes](https://github.com/cjber/ukroutes) resource.
+The code and methods started life as version 3 of the [Access to Healthy Assets and Hazards](https://github.com/ESRC-CDRC/ahah) resource and later refined in the [UK routes](https://github.com/cjber/ukroutes) resource.
 A lot of credit therefore should be given to [Cillian Berragan](https://github.com/cjber) for leading on the development of these resources which underpin the methodology presented here.

 ## Data